saezlab/mistyR/README.md

 The installation of MISTy without any additional dependencies should take only seconds.

 ## Usage

+Start by reading `vignette("MISTy")` to learn how to run MISTy.
+To use MISTy with commonly used objects for spatial omics data see `vignette("SeuratObject")` and `vignette("SpatialExperimentObject")`.

 Example pipelines and synthetic data for running MISTy are also available from [this repository](https://github.com/saezlab/misty_pipelines/).
 To run MISTy on the provided synthetic data run the script synthetic_pipeline.R.